-- Always keep at least 2m away from other people if necessary, use flexible working hours and split shift teams to minimise the risk of people gathering.
-This may also mean repositioning desks and / or where staff sit during breaks - Operate a "one phone / terminal / card machine" to a person policy - Wipe down desks, trade counters, telephones, desk stationery and credit card readers regularly with antibacterial wipes.
-Bin the wipes in branch waste refuse sack before tying it shut - Wash your hands with soap & warm water for 20 seconds regularly - Do not touch your eyes, nose or mouth if your hands are not clean - Vending machines switched off or sanitised after use - Toilet and bathroom facilities are cleaned and sanitised each day.
+- Always keep at least 2 metres away from other people

+if necessary, use flexible working hours and split shift teams to minimise the risk of people gathering.
+This may also mean repositioning desks and / or where staff sit during breaks - Operate a "one phone, terminal and card machine" to a person policy - Wipe down desks, trade counters, telephones, desk stationery and credit card readers regularly with antiviral wipes.
+Bin the wipes in branch waste refuse sack before tying it shut - Wash your hands with soap and water for 20 seconds regularly - Do not touch your eyes, nose or mouth if your hands are not clean - Ensure vending machines are switched off or sanitised after use - If necessary, arrange the workspaces to keep staff a suitable distance from each other.
+Consider the use of barriers and introduce back-to-back and side-to-side working